pierre-pvln/compose-services/rpi3/baseline/README.md

-Configs en scripts to create and test dockerapps on rasberry pi 3
+Configs en scripts to create and test dockerapps on Rasberry Pi 3

-This Docker files creates the baseline image with standard utilities
+This Docker files creates the baseline image with standard utilities:
+- apt
+- ssh
+- nano